 Suzanne became a mother in 2001 when her twin boys abruptly entered the world as preemies.
 As a new stay-at-home mom, she found her place volunteering in many organizations.
 Their family became “almost” complete when their daughter was added in 2003.
 The Henson family moved to Colorado in 2006.
 In 2012, they welcomed another girl and boy into their family through adoption.

-Corbin and Suzanne have been married for twenty years.
-They have five precious children and are in their eleventh year of homeschooling.
-She has been a board member for her Mothers of Twins group, MOPS group and Hearts at Home Homeschool Support group.
-Their “creative-type” daughter led them to find Artios Academy in 2012.
+Corbin and Suzanne have been married since 1996.
+They have five precious children and began homeschooling in 2006.
+Suzanne has been a board member for her Mothers of Twins group, MOPS group and Hearts at Home Homeschool Support group.
+Their “creative-type” daughter led them to find Artios Academies in 2012.
 Since that time, all of her children have become Artios students.
 She is passionate about her family, advocating for special needs, adoption and homeschooling.
 “We love Artios!
 It has been a blessing to every person in our family.”

-Program Director: Artios Academy of Arts and History
+Program Director: Artios Academy of Arts and History, Preparatory

 Kathi graduated from The College of William and Mary with a B.A. in English Literature in 1994.
 She then pursued her M.Ed. in College Student Personnel from The Pennsylvania State University, where she met her husband, Steve.
 After graduation in 1997, she worked in colleges as a career counselor and academic advisor.
 During a three-year secondment in London for her husband’s work, they decided to start a family.
 Kathi fully intended to return to work once her children began school, but God had other plans.
 It was then that she felt called to homeschool her kids, and they’ve been at it ever since.
 After living in the greater metro New York area for eight years, they packed up and moved cross country to Castle Rock in 2013.
 She loves living in Colorado with it’s beautiful sunsets and plentiful sunshine.
 She is passionate about teaching literature and loves helping kids to think critically about what they read.
 Their family is grateful to have found the Artios community, which provides an excellent musical and artistic education for their two creative daughters.